Malaysian Bahá’í News/Volume 7/Issue 3/Text

 The friends listened with rapt attention as the beloved Hand’s talk was fluently translated by Mr. Misshaghian.
 They were very interested to learn about administration which is so different from the Buddhist ceremonies.

-l was personally thrilled to meet Mr. Featherstone again in Laos.
-The last time I saw him was in Singapore, and before that in the Solomons — it's a small Bahá’í world.
+I was personally thrilled to meet Mr. Featherstone again in Laos.
+The last time I saw him was in Singapore, and before that in the Solomons — it’s a small Bahá’í world.

-musical trio from the United States known as the New Era Trio has undertaken a twomonth travel teaching proiect in Central America and the Caribbean.
+A spirited, youthful and interracial musical trio from the United States known as the New Era Trio has undertaken a two-month travel teaching project in Central America and the Caribbean.
 Each of the youth in the trio has had extensive experience in teaching the masses.

 What happened in Honduras[edit]